Breachfix/Product-Inventory/README.md

 - **Left-Right Rotation**: Balances more complex cases when both left and right subtrees are imbalanced.

 ---
+## ✨ Developer

+Developed with ❤️ by **Jack Ntihaniraho**.
+Feel free to explore, contribute, and provide feedback!

+---
 ## 📄 **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.